-The shortcuts playlist already contains one group called "Presets".
+The shortcuts playlist already contains one group called Presets.
 Now you want to have an additional group for your pre-filled walls.
 This group will appear as a tab in the Shortcuts bar.

-- 2. Drag a preset from the Videowall tab to your new group in Shortcuts, or the main channel (usually channel 'A'). - 3.
-Right click the preset and select Edit Content. - 4.
+- 2. Drag a preset from the Videowall tab to your new group in Shortcuts, or the main channel (usually channel A). - 3.
+Right-click the preset and select Edit Content. - 4.
 You can drag elements from the different tabs (Media, inboxes, the GFX playlist) from the editor that appears down to the GFX channels in the video wall.

-5. Edit individual elements in a video wall by clicking the play symbol.
+5. Edit individual elements in a video wall by clicking the play symbol, alternatively right click and select Edit or simply double click content in a GFX area.